zaurshamilov-bit/airweave/CONTRIBUTING.md

 Adding a new source integration to Airweave is straightforward, especially when using the Cursor AI agent.
 Airweave's architecture makes it easy to connect to new data sources with minimal configuration.

-### Using Cursor AI for Source Integration
+### Using Cursor AI and Local MCP for Source Integration

 Adding a source with Cursor should be pretty easy.
-Follow these steps:
+Follow these steps to automate 95% of the work:

 1. **Read the documentation**
    - Review the [Airweave documentation on extending connectors](https://docs.airweave.ai/extending-connectors)
    - Examine existing source implementations like Slack (`backend/app/platform/sources/slack.py` and `backend/app/platform/entities/slack.py`)

-2. **Add your API reference to Cursor**
+2. **Add your API reference or OpenAPI spec to Cursor**
-   - Attach the API documentation for the service you're integrating
+   - Find the API Reference of the source you'd like to integrate.

-3. **Reference the documentation in Cursor**
+   - Go to Cursor Settings > Features > Docs > + Add New Doc
+   - Add the API refrence URL.

+   If you have an OpenAPI spec instead, simply add it to the folder.

+3. **Start Model Context Protocol Testing Server (Optional)** You can allow Cursor to immediately test connections and synchronizations with your source if you allow it.
+In order to do this, you must do the following steps:
+   - Set `LOCAL_CURSOR_DEVELOPMENT=true` in `.env `
+   - Run the MCP server `python .cursor/mcp/sync_test/server.py`
+   - Navigate to Cursor Settings > MCP > Add New MCP Server
+   - Give a name, like "Run Sync Test Server", choose "SSE" and put in `http://localhost:8002/sse` as URL.

+   Visit [MCP README](https://github.com/airweave-ai/airweave/blob/main/.cursor/mcp/sync_test/README.md) to read more info.

+4. **Explain your integration plan to Cursor Agent**
+   - Describe what you want your Cursor Agent to do.
-   - In the Cursor agent window, reference the docs by typing `@your-docs`
+   - Reference the newly added API reference or OpenAPI spec: `@your-docs` or `@your-openapi-spec`
    - Also reference our Cursor rules with `@source-integration-rules.mdc`

-4. **Explain your integration plan**
-   - Tell Cursor which entities you'd like to integrate
-   - Describe the relationships between these entities
+   Example: `Write the source integration for Microsoft Teams with (@microsoft-teams-docs) and @source-integration-rules.mdc`

 5. **Let Cursor generate the integration code**
    - Cursor will help generate both the entity schemas and source connector code
    - Review and refine the generated code as needed

 6. **Test your integration**
-   - Use the MCP tools to test your connection and run a sync
+   - Use the MCP tools to test your connection and run a sync.
+Read the []

 If you need help with your source integration, reach out to us on [Discord](https://discord.com/invite/484HY9Ehxt).